Cozy small balcony ideas – 21 tiny yet stylish outdoor spaces

 While folding furniture has benefits, it is also worth thinking about fixed options too, suggests Laurice Constantine, founder of online marketplace Casadar (opens in new tab).

-'Utilize the bench seating that is integrated into your walls, this means you won't ever have to be concerned about strong winds toppling your furniture or, even worse, sending it flying.'
+'Bench seating can often be integrated into your balcony walls, which means you won't have to be concerned about strong winds toppling your furniture or, even worse, sending it flying.'

-Seating is a vital part of creating a cozy, comfortable balcony space, but when space is at a premium it's important to select style wisely, particularly if you're looking to make a small garden look bigger.
+Seating is a vital part of creating a cozy, comfortable balcony space, but when space is at a premium it's important to select a style wisely, particularly if you're hoping to make a small garden look bigger.

 While it is a large piece, this corner seat boasts a clever open-frame design and no back which helps keep the view visible and makes the balcony appear more spacious.

-'One of the best ways to make a small balcony feel cozy is with the best balcony plants.
+'One of the best ways to make a small balcony feel cozy is with plants.
 Even a few small potted plants can warm up the space and make it feel more peaceful and lived-in,' says interior designer Sarah Barnard.

-Having outdoor lighting ideas wired into a balcony wall is a handy addition, but it can be costly.
-For an easier way to create a magical, cozy atmosphere after dark, display plenty of candles in lanterns such as these from The White Company (opens in new tab)and solar garden lighting ideas such as solar festoon lighting overhead.
+Having your lighting wired into a balcony wall is a handy addition, but it can be costly to achieve.
+Instead, consider less permanent solutions such as LED candles in lanterns and solar garden lighting overhead.